thorseraq/FE-roadmap/javascript.md

 📫 link: [Asynchronous JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous)</br>

-Introduced callback, promise and async style asynchronous programming.
-To find out if a function is asynchronous, such as [MediaDevices.getUserMedia()](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia), check its return value.
-If it's a promise, the function is asynchronous.
-Constructor, static method of [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) is worth reading.
-It will explain when a promise is constructed, which part of code will be executed immediately, what state can promise have and what is the meaning of these states, how states are transferred by calling onfulfilled function(the first parameter in function of the promise constructor) and on onRejected (the second parameter in function of the promise constructor), which impacts when Promise.prototype.then() and Promise.prototype.catch() are executed in the future.
-Return value of Promise.prototype.then() is worth reading.</br>
+Introduce callback, promise and async style asynchronous programming.
+To find out if a function is asynchronous, such as [MediaDevices.getUserMedia()](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia), check whether it returns a promise.</br>Constructor, static method of [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) is worth reading.
+It explained when a promise is constructed, which part of code will be executed immediately, what state promise have, what information these states indicate and how states are transferred by calling onfulfilled function(the first parameter in function of the promise constructor) and on onRejected (the second parameter in function of the promise constructor), which impacts when Promise.prototype.then() and Promise.prototype.catch() are executed in the future.</br>[Return value](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then#return_value) of Promise.prototype.then() is worth reading.</br>

 [Difference between Promise.any(), and Promise.race()](https://stackoverflow.com/questions/61732049/what-is-the-difference-between-promise-any-and-promise-race)